Lemonade Insurance is a digital insurance company that offers renters, car, pet-, and homeowners insurance.

 How Does Lemonade Insurance Make Money?

-Lemonade makes money by offering and selling renters, pet-, and homeowners insurance.
-They sell those insurance policies within the US and, as of 2019, Germany.
+Lemonade makes money by offering and selling renters, car, pet-, and homeowners insurance.
+They sell those insurance policies in a variety of countries such as the United States, France, or Germany.

 Renters insurance starts at 5$ a month whereas homeowners pay at least 25$ a month.
 Insuring your furry friends starts at $12 per month.